DHTMLX/docs-diagram/docs/api/editor/import_method.md

 ### Description

-@short: imports data from an existing diagram into the editor
+@short: Imports data from an existing diagram into the editor

 ### Usage